Rad0van/website/website_menu_icon/README.rst

 |badge1| |badge2| |badge3| |badge4| |badge5|

-This module allows to assign image or icon to individual menu entries and also provides option to set the flag to open menu in new window from menu editing.
+This module allows to assign image or icon to individual website menu entries and also provides option to set the flag to open menu in new window from menu editing.